polascin/hdTickets/docs/development/PERFORMANCE_OPTIMIZATION_GUIDE.md

 ```

 ### Performance Budgets
-Set performance budgets in your CI/CD:
+Set performance budgets in your development workflow or tooling:
 ```json
 {
   "performanceBudgets": {